totadavid95/PhpComposerInstaller/README.md

 Now open a command line in the directory of the created `test.php` file (or use `cd` to get there and) and execute:
 `php -S localhost:3000 test.php`

 You may now view [http://localhost:3000/](http://localhost:3000/) in a browser.

-This will display a through report on PHP's data and settings, for example you can see the version number, list of enabled extensions, if Xdebug is present, etc. Don't forget to close the command line.
+This will display a through report about your PHP environment (including version number and the enabled extensions).
+Don't forget to close the command line.
 This will also stop the development server, of course.

-There two tests can alse be executed using the tools included in the `InstallTest` folder of the installer.
+There two tests can also be executed using the tools included in the `InstallTest` folder of the installer.

 ## Manual installation (on Linux)
 Our automatic installer only works under Windows systems, but this guide may help you perform the same on Linux operating systems.
-The process is based on [this tutorial](https://tecadmin.net/how-to-install-php-8-on-ubuntu-20-04/) and has been tested on Xubuntu 20.04 under VirtualBox.
+The process is based on [this tutorial](https://tecadmin.net/how-to-install-php-8-on-ubuntu-20-04/) and has been tested under Xubuntu 20.04.

 1. Update the package repository: